meilisearch/documentation/guides/advanced_guides/configuration.md

 **Environment variable**: `MEILI_IGNORE_MISSING_SNAPSHOT`
 **CLI option**: `--ignore-missing-snapshot`

-The engine will ignore a missing snapshot and not return an error in such case.
+The engine ignores missing snapshots and does not throw an error in this case.

 ### Ignore snapshot if db exists